Supporting the next generation to build a kinder, more inclusive world.

 • Three women on a sidewalk, with one woman in a wheelchair receiving a teddy bear from another woman, while the third woman kneels and smiles.

-"The benefits to our students is immeasurable.
+"The benefits to our students are immeasurable.
 They learn to look from someone else’s perspective, they learn to care for those who need our care and they learn how to have a resilient relationship."

 Vice Principal (Student Wellbeing) of King David School